“MSME sector contributes 40% of the jobs in India” Shilpa Pophale.

 Hello Ms Shilpa Pophale, thank you for joining The middle Road for the Podcast.
 This is Nishant Malhotra, Founder and CEO of The middle Road.

-Our discussion covers gamut of topics from Electronica’s rise in green machine lending, foray into other micro-lending sectors, prudent risk management system in keeping non-performing assets less than 2%, tie-up with SIDBI within the Micro, Small and Medium Enterprises (MSME) sector, tapping capital markets for fundraising through first Green Masala Bond issue for NBFC in India, investment of $14M from New York-based impact investor Encourage Finance Ltd. and Electronica’s Customer Social Responsibility initiatives especially Udaan project in catalyzing equality education for less privileged women including women with disabilities and Meeta project for enabling social entrepreneurship.
+My discussion with Shilpa covers gamut of topics from Electronica’s rise in green machine lending, foray into other micro-lending sectors, prudent risk management system in keeping non-performing assets less than 2%, tie-up with SIDBI within the Micro, Small and Medium Enterprises (MSME) sector, tapping capital markets for fundraising through first Green Masala Bond issue for NBFC in India, investment of $14M from New York-based impact investor Encourage Finance Ltd. and Electronica’s Customer Social Responsibility initiatives especially Udaan project in catalyzing equality education for less privileged women including women with disabilities and Meeta project for enabling social entrepreneurship.
 Listen to the Podcast here.

 Ms Shilpa talks about the journey almost over three decades, the holistic motivation behind green financing within the MSME sector.
 She stresses Electronica’s core focus within the SME segment, their core competency in understanding this segment for machine financing, among others.
 Shilpa further chats about their business model in keeping low NPA’s.
 Electronica offers only secured loans with an emphasis on cash flows from the business.